Select some criteria and click Update Map or Show Listings. Or, dive right into the map.

-We are nearly ready for our public launch!
-At RentKentuckyCabins.com you connect and book directly with Kentucky vacation rental owners or local property managers.
-Avoid third-party booking websites and you’ll avoid paying hundreds of dollars in extra traveler fees for the same Kentucky cabin rental.
+Avoid third-party booking websites and you’ll avoid paying hundreds of dollars in extra traveler fees.
 Get the guaranteed lowest rental rate and best local advice by booking direct through RentKentuckyCabins.com.

-Watch our selection of Kentucky cabin rentals grow every month.
 Comparing popular Kentucky vacation rentals is easy and fun.
-But don’t overlook the other 1,264 towns in Kentucky; some of the best "Cabin Time" memories for couples, groups of friends, and family reunions are found off-the-beaten-path.
-July through October are popular months to rent cabins in Kentucky (that's your hint to inquire in advance), but don’t let the cooler months keep you inside.
-Most of the Kentucky cabin rentals listed are renter-ready year round.
+But don’t overlook the other 1,264 towns in Kentucky; some of the best cabin time memories for couples, groups of friends, and family reunions are found off-the-beaten-path.
+July through October are popular months to rent cabins in Kentucky (that's your hint to inquire well in advance), but don’t let the cooler months keep you inside.
+Most of the Kentucky cabin rentals listed are available year round.

 Sorry, no hotels or condo apartments here.
-Our perfectly normal obsession with connecting you to vacation rental owners and local property managers has resulted in the Internet’s fastest-growing selection of cabins, cottages, lodges and homes in 7 states.
+Our perfectly normal obsession with connecting you to vacation rental owners and local property managers has resulted in the Internet’s fastest-growing 7-state selection of cabins, cottages, lodges and homes in the United States.

 WHY VACATION IN KENTUCKY?